Wet age-related macular degeneration, or wet AMD, is a serious type of chronic eye condition that may lead to vision loss.

 It’s possible to develop blindness from AMD, particularly if your case is more advanced and if you have the wet form of this disease.

 Dry AMD can lead to more gradual vision loss, but wet versions are more likely to cause acute blindness.
-Without treatment, wet AMD can cause permanent vision loss within several weeks or months.
+In fact, while wet AMD represents only 10% of AMD cases, it results in 90% of all AMD blindness cases.

 While permanent vision loss is a serious complication of AMD, not every case leads to blindness.
 However, your risk may be greater with wet AMD.

-Regular vision exams and prompt treatment, including vitamins, anti-VEGF injections, and surgical options can help to identify, slow, or improve vision loss due to AMD.
+Regular vision exams and prompt treatment, including vitamins, anti-VEGF injections, and surgical options, can help to identify, slow, or improve vision loss due to AMD.

 Wet AMD may also be considered “active” or “inactive.”
 If your condition is considered inactive, this means you’ve received treatment to target leaking blood vessels beneath your retina, and there is no active bleeding.
-Your vision may improve with treatment, but you’ll need regular checkups and subsequent therapies to maintain your results.

 To make reading easier with AMD, you may find that a reading lamp, larger texts, or a magnifying glass can help.
-You may also talk with your doctor about working with a low vision specialist to help navigate activities of daily living.
+You may also talk with your doctor about working with a low-vision specialist to help navigate activities of daily living.

 First, changes in your vision can make it increasingly difficult to see during certain times of the day when natural sunlight changes.
 If you’re driving during sunset, for example, you may find that it takes you more time to adjust to the dark.

-Blind spots in your vision caused by AMD may also decrease the ability to see objects, such as other vehicles, in front of you.
+Blind spots in your vision caused by AMD may also decrease your ability to see objects, such as other vehicles, in front of you.
 You may also have difficulty seeing pedestrians and cyclists on the road.
 It’s important to monitor these vision changes and consider how they impact the safety of driving for you and others.

 AMD is a progressive eye condition, with wet versions causing more acute vision problems than dry ones.
 However, early treatment can improve the outlook with wet AMD.
 It’s important to see your eye doctor for your regular exams and to carefully follow your treatment plan.